All You Need to Know About Hydro Jet Drain Cleaning

 Does Hydro Jetting Work on Roots?

 Hydro jetting works on most types of blockages, from grease to tree roots.
 Using a hydro jet for tree roots is the superior tree root removal tool!
-For especially thick and troublesome tree roots, an electric drain cleaner might be employed to tear up the roots.
+For especially thick and troublesome tree roots, tools such as an electric drain cleaner might be employed to tear up the roots.
 The hydro jet follows this up to finish the job!